Teckwhye/is4302-project/docs/ProjectReport.md

 An example scenario of the validation process will be as follows:
 1. `Account.sol` certifies *account[1]* that can verify other accounts.
 The trusted accounts will be the oracle.
-2. *account[2]* wants to list an event on the platform and has requested to be verified. *account[1]* can now conduct background checks on the authenticity of *acccount[2]*.
+2. *account[2]* wants to list an event on the platform and has requested to be verified. *account[1]* can now conduct background checks on the authenticity of *account[2]*.
 This process will be done off-chain
 3. Upon successful verification, *account[1]* verifies *account[2]* and now *account[2]* can list on the platform.

 The team understand that this solution is not a full-proof solution to the oracle problem.
 This is due to `Account.sol` being a single point of failure and an account is also certified by only one certifier without any cross-checking.

 Improvements to this implementation would be implementing ASTRAEA with voting and certifying process.
 This involves multiple stakeholders in the validation process and ensures that the entire voting process is fair.
-Stakeholders will also be incentivised or penalised depending on their validation result and whether they are a voter or certifer.
+Stakeholders will also be incentivised or penalised depending on their validation result and whether they are a voter or certifier.
 However, this idea would be pushed for future developments due to time constraints.

 ### Event & Ticket
 Our application follows the Object Oriented Programming methodology for storage of necessary data objects in `Event.sol` and `Ticket.sol` where each define the structure of Event and Ticket respectively.